 This presentation contains forward-looking statements.
-All statements of historical fact contained in this presentation, including statements regarding the financial position of Allakos.
-Inc. ("Allakos," the "Company," we" or "our"): the generation of future value; business strategy; plans and objectives for future operations; our expectations regarding the potential benefits, activity, effectiveness and safety of our product candidates; our expectations with regard to the initiation, design, timing and results of our clinical studies, preclinical studies and research and development programs, including the timing and availability of data from such studies; our preclinical, clinical and regulatory development plans for our product candidates, including the timing or likelihood of regulatory filings and approvals for our product candidates and advance such product candidates in the diseases we are targeting; and our expectations with regard to our ability to acquire, discover and develop additional product candidates and advance such product candidates into, and successfully complete, clinical studies, are forward-looking statements.
+All statements other than statements of historical fact contained in this presentation, including statements regarding the financial position of Allakos Inc. ("Allakos," the "Company," "we" or "our"); the generation of future value; business strategy; plans and objectives for future operations; our expectations regarding the potential benefits, activity, effectiveness and safety of our product candidates; our expectations with regard to the initiation, design, timing and results of our clinical studies and research and development programs, including the timing and availability of data from such studies; our preclinical, clinical and regulatory development plans for our product candidates, including the timing or likelihood of regulatory filings and approvals for our product candidates and advance such product candidates in the diseases we are targeting; and our expectations with regard to our ability to acquire, discover and develop additional product candidates and advance such product candidates into, and successfully complete, clinical studies, are forward-looking statements.
 Allakos has based these forward-looking statements on its estimates and assumptions and its current expectations and projections about future events.
-The words "anticipate," "believe," "continue," "could," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-The Company may not actually achieve the plans, intentions, or expectations disclosed in these forward-looking statements, and you should not place undue reliance on these forward-looking statements.
-The forward-looking statements is clinical trials; uncertainties related to the enrollment of places in its clinical trials; (company's ability to demonstrate sufficient safety and efficacy of its product candidates in its clinical trials; uncertainties related to the success of later-stage clinical trials, regardles of the diseases
+The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "project," "rarget," "should," "would," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements and you should not place undue reliance on these forward-looking statements.
+The forward-looking statements, and you should not place undue reliance on these forward-looking statements.
+The forward-looking statements in its clinical trials in tested in these related to the enrollment of patients in its clinical trials; uncertainties related to the enrollment of patients in its clinical trials; uncertainties related to the enrollment of patients in its clinical tr